paulelsner/EOS_connect/src/CONFIG_README.md

   charging_curve_enabled: true # enable dynamic charging curve for battery
 # List of PV forecast source configuration
 pv_forecast_source:
-  source: akkudoktor # data source for solar forecast providers akkudoktor, openmeteo, forecast_solar, default (default uses akkudoktor)
+  source: akkudoktor # data source for solar forecast providers akkudoktor, openmeteo, openmeteo_local, forecast_solar, evcc, solcast, default (default uses akkudoktor)
+  api_key: "" # API key for Solcast (required only when source is 'solcast')
 # List of PV forecast configurations.
 Add multiple entries as needed.
-# See Akkudoktor API (https://api.akkudoktor.net/#/pv%20generation%20calculation/getForecast) for more details.
+# See Akkudtor API (https://api.akkudoktor.net/#/pv%20generation%20calculation/getForecast) for more details.
 pv_forecast:
   - name: myPvInstallation1  # User-defined identifier for the PV installation, have to be unique if you use more installations
     lat: 47.5 # Latitude for PV forecast @ Akkudoktor API